moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 In practice, what this might look like:

 1. A new rule is merged into to the Rate Limit Interface repository, producing a new version.
-1. Renovate raises a corresponding MR to update the version of the Rate Limit Interface in either config-mgmt or the GitLab application.
+1. An automation raises a corresponding MR to update the rate limiting configuration in either an application repository or config-mgmt.
 1. Upon merge the new limits are applied, either via Terraform for Cloudflare, or loaded into the GitLab application on start up.
 1. Pipeline run that will parse and update the rate limit thresholds in the documentation.